Quick Answer

 Use cloud transcription only for work you would be comfortable placing in a normal online business tool without breaking client trust.
 Keep on-device as your default for NDA-covered material, sensitive interviews, strategy memos, or anything tied to privacy terms or jurisdiction requirements.

-Add your current jurisdiction requirement after verification.
+If your jurisdiction or client terms are still unresolved, keep cloud transcription out of that workflow until you know what applies.
 If a vendor cannot clearly explain processing, storage, retention, and usage terms, do not route client material through it.
 For a step-by-step walkthrough, see The best 'notebooks' and 'pens' for writers.

 Build your stack around jobs, not features: one lane to Capture, one to Transcribe, and one to Refine.
 This keeps handoffs clean, reduces app switching, and helps you keep sensitive work in the right environment.